-Report on other legal requirements
+Statement on other legal requirements

-On 13 June 2023, the General Assembly of the Company appointed us to audit the Group's annual consolidated financial statements for 2023.
+On 12 June 2024, the General Assembly of the Company appointed us to audit the annual consolidated financial statements of the Group for the year 2024.

-As of the date of this report, we are continuously engaged in performing statutory audits of the Group from the audit of the annual consolidated financial statements for the year 2019 to the audit of the annual consolidated financial statements of the Group for the year 2023, which is a total of five years.
+As of the date of this report, we are continuously engaged in performing statutory audits of the Group from the audit of the annual consolidated financial statements for the year 2019 to the audit of the annual consolidated financial statements of the Group for the year 2024, which is a total of six years.

-In the audit of the Group's annual consolidated financial statements for the year 2023, we determined the materiality for the consolidated financial statements as a whole in the amount of EUR 1,301 thousand, which represents approximately 1.5% of the realized sales revenue for the year 2023.
+In our audit of the Group's annual consolidated financial statements for 2024, we determined materiality for the consolidated financial statements as a whole in the amount of EUR 1,513 thousand, which represents approximately 1.6% of the sales revenue for 2024.